jha-ayush/COVID-financial-portfolio-analysis/.ipynb_checkpoints/README-checkpoint.md

 - **Ayush Jha** - Lorem Ipsum is simply dummy text of the printing and typesetting industry.

 ### Research Questions to Answer
-- As a user, I want to be able to access the deployment online
+- As a user, I want to be able to access the tool online

 ### Datasets to be Used
 ```Contrary to popular belief, Lorem Ipsum is not simply random text```.